KyokoBot/koe/README.md

 #### Features

-- Support for voice gateway v4.
+- Supports voice gateway v4 and v5.
 - Easily extendable for stuff such as support for codecs other than Opus or video sending, if Discord ever decides to support it on bots.
+- Experimental video support.
 - Basic RTCP support for measuring packet loss and other stuff.

 #### Non-goals / won't do